I am still at an impasse in this chapter on Light, but in redoing some of the

 This hit me this evening reading about Lorentz, stuff I know nothing about.
 It appears both he and Einstein were concerned with frames of reference.
 For example, if throwing a baseball to someone on a train it hits their mitt with so much force from the throw.
 But if someone on the ground would catch that baseball, thrown parallel to the train and in the direction of motion it should, I think, hit their mitt with a combined force.
 But for a baseball of light one wants to say, according to experimental facts, that the light travels at the same speed on the train and off.

 Whowla it hit me, my hypothesis explains that.
 Matter (Nucleons), which by their configuration have certain properties, travel in fits and starts, that is accelerated and decelerated motions.
 Other motions are relative to this overall steady state of motions (steady though it is through the discontinuity of acceleration and deceleration).
-So, the baseball is a relatively faster motion than the ball at rest, and compounded, as the case may be, when thrown from the train by Cy Young.
+So, the baseball on a train is a relatively faster motion than the ball at rest on the ground, and compounded, as the case may be, when thrown from the train by Cy Young.
 Light on the other hand, is not bound by this acceleration and deceleration process, being a small number of particles with a different geometric formation, and in its forming off PP's (ether flow) having a linear speed equal to c.
 As well as not being able to be controlled or caught or thrown, which indeed is part of the macroscopic world (its own property, traceable back to the nucleons).
-The PP flow particles and most smaller assemblages of them, like light, cannot undergo the same process, therefore light has an absolute motion relative to Nucleic masses.
+The PP flow particles and most smaller assemblages of them, like light, cannot undergo the same process of acceleration and deceleration, therefore light has an absolute motion relative to Nucleic masses.

-To say a little more for clarity, N are embedded within the PP flow and in being able to be decelerated (which in turn accelerates a single PP at high speed, which is the birth of an electron) without being broken up, move slower than the PP flow and photons and other small assemblages are not so constrained (note: and light can also undergo break-up to single PP's).
+To say a little more for clarity, N are embedded within the PP flow and in being able to be decelerated (which in turn accelerates a single PP at high speed, which is the birth of an electron) without being broken up, move slower than the PP flow and photons and other small assemblages are not so constrained.